codebydeveloper/khushi_bestfrnd/README.md

 ## Usage

 Visit [Khushi, Be My Best Friend](https://codebydeveloper.github.io/khushi_bestfrnd/) to experience the warmth of friendship.
 Interact with the elements on the page to reveal messages and enjoy the music.
+To run this project on PC link script.js with html file instead of mobile.js

 ## Contributions